Big Data Hadoop Certification Training Course

 RDD is the acronym for Resilient Distribution Datasets – a fault-tolerant collection of operational elements that run parallel.
 The partitioned data in RDD are immutable and distributed, which is a key component of Apache Spark.

-Apache Oozie is a scheduler which schedules Hadoop jobs and binds them together as one logical work.
+Apache Oozie is a scheduler that schedules Hadoop jobs and binds them together as one logical work.
 There are two kinds of Oozie jobs:

 “Oozie” is integrated with the rest of the Hadoop stack supporting several types of Hadoop jobs such as “Java MapReduce”, “Streaming MapReduce”, “Pig”, “Hive” and “Sqoop”.